sgct/sgct/docs/classes.md

 ## readconfig.h
 This file contains the function to read an XML cluster configuration into a configuration option which can be used to initialize the `Engine` class.

-## SharedData / shareddatatypes.h
+## SharedData
 The `SharedData` class is a singleton that handles the network synchronization of state between the server and the clients.
-The server has to provide the state it wants to transmit to the clients using the `write*` functions (for example `writeFloat`, `writeUInt64`, ...) in the `Encode` callback and the clients have to read the same values in the same order using the `read*` functions in the `Decode` callback.
-The `sharedddatatypes.h` file contains all predefined helper types to make this functionality easy to use.
-The buffer it uses grows dynamically over time, which means that the amount of data that can be transmitted can change from frame to frame.
-However, keep in mind that an overly large buffer will lead to performance degredation.
+The server has to provide the state it wants as a `std::vector<unsigned char>` to transmit to the clients in the `Encode` callback and the clients have to read the values in the `Decode` callback.

 ## actions.h / joystick.h / keys.h / modifiers.h / mouse.h
 These files contain all the enumerations that are necessary to use the interaction-based (keyboard, mouse, and joysticks/gamepads) callbacks.